Citrus latipes

 Citrus latipes, commonly called "Khasi papeda", is sometimes mistakenly identified as Kaffir lime (C. hystrix).
 Native to Northeast India, the khasi papeda is a small, thorny tree that closely resembles both kaffir limes and ichang papedas (C. cavaleriei).
 Though rarely eaten, and extremely rare in cultivation, the fruit is edible.

 Medicinal uses

-Fruits of C. latipes are used medicinally in Northeastern India "to treat stone problem" and are known locally as Heiribob.
+Fruits of C. latipes are used medicinally in Northeastern India "to treat stone problem".Locally, it is known as "Soh-Shyrkhoit" in the Khasi language (Soh = fruit, Shyrkhoit = monkey), meaning the fruit of a monkey.